lutzfischer/xiFDR/README.md

 #### prefilters
 xiSEARCH provides many features of CSMs that may be used to prefilter the results prior to FDR estimation.
 Doing so equally on targets and decoys prior to FDR estimation retains the accuracy of FDR, while doing score filtering or other filters post FDR estimation generates results with unknown error rates.
 We recommend doing this only after having a look at the FDR-filtered results without any prefilters.

 The prefilters may be toggled in the "input" tab by clicking the "filter" option.
 These are generally used after a first look at results without prefilters if spectra of low quality are still passing the FDR.
+Notice that a sufficient number of target-target CSMs are still needed to estimate an accurate FDR. xiFDR will therefore warn you once you attempt to calculate FDR if there are too many decoy or not enough target hits at each particular FDR level.
 Some of the commonly used prefilters (for FDR calculation performed on xiSEARCH results, especially on large scale searches) are

 | Filter name                                         | Description                                                                                                                                                    | Commonly set to               |
 |-----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|